felixsc1/GraphViewerApp/README.md

 # Graph Viewer App

+## Installation

+- Clone this repo.
+- Optionally, create and activate a virtual python environment (any python >=3.9).
+- Install the requirements `pip install -r requirements.txt`
+- Launch the app with `streamlit run app.py`

+A browser window should pop up, or visit `http://localhost:8501/`

+#### Deployment
+To use it on a server, the port 8501 needs to be forwarded.

+Since the app is still under development, it would be best to create a script that checks this git repo once per day and re-runs the installation.

+## Usage

 Allows uploading the raw output of Expertensuche queries (.xlsx files) to viszualize and explore relationships in the database.

 The app is split into 3 parts, accessible from the left menu bar: